 For more information about The Learning Center, please call (650) 738-4144 or stop by the Center in Building 5, Room 5100 (below the Library).
 To learn more about our in-person or online services and check on current hours of operation, please visit our website: www.skylinecollege.edu/learningcenter.

 Skyline College Library, which occupies the second floor of Building 5, features a book collection, access to computers, a technology loan program, as well as extensive online resources.
 Online resources include eBooks, films, journals, magazines, and newspapers all of which may be accessed on-campus or off-campus with the Student OneLogin credentials.
-Through a wide area network, students have access to the Internet, the Peninsula Library System (PLS) online catalog, and periodical and research databases, including eBook and streaming video collections, all of which may be accessed off-campus with library card.
+Through a wide area network, students have access to the Internet, the OneSearch online catalog, the Peninsula Library System (PLS) online catalog, and periodical and research databases, including eBook and streaming video collections, all of which may be accessed off-campus with the Student OneLogin credentials.
 The Library’s web address is www.skylinecollege.edu/library.